 I use Instagram to share both professional and personal micro-stories with my clients, past and present.
 It’s also great for keeping in touch – so don’t forget to engage!

 Brides love Pinterest.
 I’m still relatively new to Pinterest, but it’s definitely a platform I will be spending more time on.
-Photos of add-ons such as uplighting and photo booths, as well as genre-specific play lists and entertainment tips – all with SEO-friendly keywords in the notes box – will be my focus going forth.
+Photos of add-ons such as uplighting and photo booths, as well as genre-specific playlists and entertainment tips – all with SEO-friendly keywords in the notes box – will be my focus going forth.
 And don’t forget to tag the photo to the venue, as the bride will be searching her venue for ideas.

-When it comes to content, customers would rather watch then read.
+When it comes to content, customers would rather watch than read.
 Giglogs are great for showcasing your events, but three important things: keep them short and to the point, make sure they are in high-definition, and most of all, hire someone to film your events.
 Also, don’t feel limited to just giglogs; try vlogging your blog entries and offer a second way for your audience to consume your content.

 Live streaming apps are relatively new, but they offer so much potential!
 Stream live moments from your weddings to potential customers (get client permission first!).
 Or, host a live Q&A with other vendors and/or engaged couples.
 Practice mixes often?
 Live stream your practice sessions and find other interesting ways to take people behind-the-scenes!